-Fit distribution gear on crankshaft and using a screwdriver rotate camshaft CCW until rocker arm touches exhaust valve in cylinder head No. 2 (L/H).
-Now fit cam wheel on camshaft, locating the best position to make slots in wheel to match with slots in camshaft, thus making possible to insert dowel without moving crankshaft and camshaft either.
+Fit distribution gear on crankshaft and using a screwdriver rotate camshaft anticlockwise until rocker arm touches exhaust valve in cylinder head No. 2 (L/H).
+Now fit cam wheel on camshaft, locating the best position to make slots in wheel to match with slots in camshaft, thus making it possible to insert dowel without moving the crankshaft nor the camshaft.